unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Add features to executable system
+ * Rewrite executable system to be nicer (once I know how)
-   * Functionality: automatic relaunch, stop, start, status
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Implement web interface